privatenumber/vue-just-ssr/README.md

 👉 Checkout the [Template metadata demo](https://github.com/privatenumber/vue-just-ssr-demo/tree/template-meta) to see a working example

-### App
+### Create App
-Flag: `--create-app, -a`

 Default: [`/lib/src/create-app.js`](/lib/src/create-app.js)

-Example: `just-ssr --create-app ./dev/create-app.js`

-Use this flag to pass in a custom `create-app` function to control how your Vue app is instantiated.
+You can pass in a custom _create-app.js_ file to gain more control over your app.
+For example, you can use this to set up [routing](#vue-router) or other app-level integrations.

+The _create-app.js_ file is introduced in [Vue's SSR guide](https://ssr.vuejs.org/guide/routing.html#routing-with-vue-router).
-The file should have a default export with a function that returns the Vue app.
+It must default-export a function that returns the Vue app.
+Any setup code for the app can live here:

+**`create-app.js`**

 ```js
 import Vue from 'vue'